 The team at the Dental Sanctuary will aim to make this process as comfortable as possible for you.

 3. Carry out emergency treatment

 Depending on what your dentist has noticed in your mouth, emergency treatment may be necessary to alleviate symptoms and solve the problem.
-Having treatment earlier rather than later is often important to stop symptoms from worsening and avoid further damage to your smile.
+Treating earlier rather than later is often essential to stop signs from worsening and avoid further damage to your smile.

 At the Dental Sanctuary, our North Sydney dentists will always explain what they are planning on doing before they commence treatment.

 4. Book a follow-up appointment to ensure treatment is working